codesections-personal/codesections/content/blog/gutenberg-quickstart-1/index.md

 process the provided text differently.
 In this case `safe` tells Gutenberg _not_ to sanitize the text.

-After that change, we get a site that looks like this:
+After that change, we get a site that looks like this (click for live site):

 [![Screenshot of v03](v3.png)](https://v03--gutenberg-simple-demo.netlify.com/)